Percy Pardiwala, Sr. Adv., & Madhur Aggarwal, A.Rs for the Assessee. A. Mohan, CIT D.R for the Revenue.

 3. On the facts and in the circumstances of the case and in law, the learned C1T has legally erred in not dealing with the decision of CIT v.
 I-Gate Global Solutions Ltd. (ITA No. 453/208) dated 17 June 2014 decided by the Hon'ble Karnataka High Court in favour of Appellant.
 The learned CIT has failed to appreciate that the decision of I-Gate (supra) has not boon litigated further by the Income-tax department.

 On the facts and in the circumstances of the case and in law, the learned CIT has legally erred in denying the Appellant due deduction of.
 Rs.
-1,51 41,483/- and Rs.32,17,33,266/- claimed under Section 10A and 10B of the Act respectively.
+1,51 41,483/- and Rs.32,17,33,266/- claimed under Section 10A (of Income Tax Act, 1961) and 10B (of Income Tax Act, 1961) respectively.

-4. Initiation of penalty proceedings under section 271(1)(c) of the Act.
+4. Initiation of penalty proceedings under section 271(1)(c) (of Income Tax Act, 1961).

 The learned CIT has failed to appreciate the fact that the position adopted by the Appellant is in fullest conformity with the decision of CIT v.
 I-Gate Global Solutions Ltd. (supra).